 The following information is intended to provide an overview of professional licensure and certification information to prospective students interested in the Walden University School of Nursing’s MSN program with the following specializations:

-Walden currently cannot enroll residents of the following states/districts into any Nurse Practitioner specializations: Louisiana, Nevada, New York, Oklahoma, Oregon, Utah, and Puerto Rico.
+Walden currently cannot enroll residents of the following states/districts into any Nurse Practitioner specializations: Louisiana, Nevada, New York, Oklahoma, Oregon, Utah, Puerto Rico, and Rhode Island.

 Please refer to the chart below for state professional licensure eligibility status for Walden’s MSN Nurse Practitioner Specializations.
 Please remember that licensure eligibility determinations are ultimately determined by the appropriate state board that issues the credential to practice, and prospective students should visit their state board’s website for the most updated and accurate information.